ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/content_aware_cache.md

 the corresponding IDs to such objects in that header.

 The `Set-Cookie` here may cause the problem.
 A ESI fragment should never set a cookie because:
-- Clients will only receive the headers set in the "mother" document (the headers in the "/" response in this case).
+- Clients only receive the headers set in the "mother" document (the headers in the "/" response in this case).

-- Only the content of ESIs responses will be returned to the client. **No headers set in the ESI response will ever reach the client**.
+- Only the content of ESIs responses is returned to the client. **No headers set in the ESI response ever reach the client**.
 ESI headers are only seen by the HTTP cache.

-- Symfony reverse proxy does not support ESIs at all, and any ESI calls (`render_esi()`) will implicitly be replaced by sub-requests (`render()`).
-So any `Set-Cookie` **will** be sent to the client when using Symfony reverse proxy.
+- Symfony reverse proxy does not support ESIs at all, and any ESI calls (`render_esi()`) are implicitly replaced by sub-requests (`render()`).
+So any `Set-Cookie` **is sent** to the client when using Symfony reverse proxy.

-- Fastly will flag it resource as "not cachable" because it set a cookie at least once.
-Even though that endpoint. stops setting cookies, Fastly will still not cache that fragment.
-Any document referring to that ESI will be a `MISS`.
+- Fastly flags its resource as "not cacheable" because it set a cookie at least once.
+Even though that endpoint stops setting cookies, Fastly still does not cache that fragment.
+Any document referring to that ESI is a `MISS`.
   Fastly cache needs to be purged (`Purge-all` request) in order to remove this flag.

 - It means that it is not recommended to always initiate a session when loading the front page.